Signing your app

 Why must I sign my app?

-On BlackBerry 10 and BlackBerry PlayBook devices, apps are signed so that the application's capabilities can be verified and unique identifiers issued for that application.
+An app is signed so that its capabilities can be verified and unique identifiers can be issued for that app.

 And, perhaps the most important reason, at least for developers: apps must be signed before they can make you money.
 Until apps are signed, they cannot be distributed through, and generate income from, the BlackBerry World storefront.